 - removing and replacing the tiles in the bathroom

 - building a woodfired oven outside

 Darra is a multicultural suburb, about 15km from the city centre.
-I live with my housemate Cecelia and my goats, chickens, geese, and two cats (plus occasionally foster cats).
-I have one single room available.
+I live alone with my goats, chickens, geese, and two cats (plus occasionally foster cats).
+I have one single room and one double room available.
 You would have your own room and a shared bathroom.
-The room is comfortable, with a single bed and everything else you'd need.
+The rooms are comfortable, with a single or double bed and everything else you'd need.

 Food is included - it's help yourself for breakfast and lunch but usually for evening meals I cook for us (or you can cook); ingredients for breakfast and lunch are readily available for self-catering.
 It's a vegetarian home so no meat in the house.
-There is also no smoking in the house.
+There is also no smoking in the house or on the farm.

 Limited internet access

 We have pets

 I have a fairly decent wifi connection and a desk in one of the rooms (the double room).

 More than two